xrsheffield/website-1/content/events/new-members-event.md

 Hot vegan food will be served from 6pm.

 Come and meet like-minded people and share your reasons for being involved in climate activism.
 Help plan for our upcoming events and actions.
 Newcomers welcome, tea and biscuits available.

+You can also join the meeting [online via Zoom](https://us02web.zoom.us/j/83837809892?pwd=TWRobzBuSS9HSWU3OFBBQzJTeUd4QT09) from 6:45pm